RohanSameulMathew/Basic-LLM-Document-Summarizer/README.md

 ## How to use:
 Download the python file and install all the libraries provided in requirements.txt

+You will also need to go to groq.com and create an account and API key

 After that, run the python code in the terminal by typing

 ```bash